 Aside from its physical effects on people, regular activities are also altered in one way or another.
 Drinking alcohol, for one, can have stronger effects in Denver.

 On your pursuit to experience all the fun things to do in Denver, Colorado, you will be surprised to know that golf courses are open year-round, outdoor dining is always a viable option, and long walks are truly rewarding.

 Frequently Asked Questions about Things to do in Denver, Colorado

 What is Denver known for?

-It is proven that balls in sports games, when played in Denver’s grounds, are thrown farther.
-This is all thanks to the city’s high altitude which makes the air become thinner.
-It also has less vapor, making you see a “bluer” air than the usual.
+It is proven that balls in sports games are thrown farther when played on Denver’s grounds.
+This is all thanks to the city’s high altitude, which makes the air thinner.
+It also has less vapor, making you see a “bluer” air than usual.

 What food is Denver most famous for?